 Summary

-■ IPG7236 is a first-in-class, orally administered, small-molecule antagonist of the chemokine receptor CCR8, establishing it as the global leader in this novel class of cancer immunotherapies.
+■ IPG7236 is a first-in-class, orally administered, small-molecule antagonist of the chemokine receptor CCR8, positioning it as the global leader in this novel class of cancer immunotherapies.

-■ IPG7236 is uniquely positioned with a dual-application strategy, targeting immunosuppressive regulatory T cells (Tregs) in oncology and pathogenic plasmacytoid dendritic cells (pDCs) in the autoimmune condition IgG4-Related Disease (IgG4-RD).
+■ IPG7236 features a unique dual-indication development strategy, targeting immunosuppressive regulatory T cells (Tregs) in oncology and pathogenic plasmacytoid dendritic cells (pDCs) in the rare autoimmune condition IgG4-Related Disease (IgG4-RD).

-■ Developed with a novel chemical structure possessing superior druggability and high selectivity, IPG7236 has demonstrated a significant safety advantage over competing antibody-based approaches in clinical trials.
+■ Developed with a novel chemical structure that delivers superior druggability and exceptional selectivity, IPG7236 has demonstrated a significant safety advantage over competing antibody-based approaches in clinical trials.

-■ As the most advanced oral CCR8 antagonist in development, IPG7236 is poised to unlock the immune system's potential against solid tumors and provide a transformative new therapy for a rare disease with high unmet need.
+■ As the most advanced oral CCR8 antagonist in global development, IPG7236 is poised to unlock the immune system's full potential against solid tumors and provide a transformative first-in-class therapy for a rare disease with no approved targeted treatments.

 IPG7236 in Oncology